-- 3. MFT students must participate in a total of 100 hours of clinical supervision.
-At least 52 hours of supervision must be individual supervision, defined as supervision with either 1 or 2 supervisees and at least half of the time specifically devoted to the students' cases and supervision needs.
-Twelve of these hours must occur in-person.
+3. MFT students must participate in a minimum of 100 hours of University group supervision.
+MFT students must also have a total of at least 52 hours of individual local supervision, defined as supervision with either 1 or 2 supervisees and at least half of the time specifically devoted to the students' cases and supervision needs.
+12 of these local supervision hours must occur in-person.
 If students are practicing in states that have higher requirements (e.g., CA will only consider supervision as "individual" supervision when there is a one-to-one ratio, thus if there are two student therapists present it is considered group supervision) they must abide by the more rigorous state requirements.
 The remaining hours may be individual or group supervision.
 Group supervision is defined as supervision involving 3-8 supervisees (unless a specific standard is mandated in state requirements).
-At least 50 hours of supervision must include direct observation of client sessions, including live supervision with the supervisor observing the session as it occurs or review of audio or video-recorded sessions.
-The remaining hours may include a combination of live/ video supervision or they may be focused on the student's verbal report of cases using case notes, etc. Students that are seeing clients must participate in clinical supervision sessions with the local clinical supervisor weekly.
-If a student is working in a location/state that requires more hours, greater frequency of supervision, or a different type or quantity of supervision than the established program requirements, student is responsible to know and follow the local requirements for supervision (even if they do not intend to pursue licensure in that location after graduation). - 4.
-It is important to distinguish between the role of the NU practicum/internship faculty and the local clinical supervisor.
-When working with NU faculty, NU students will attend weekly practicum/ internship two-hour, video conference sessions.
+At least 50 hours of University group supervision must include observable data of client sessions, including the review of audio or video-recorded sessions.
+Any additional observable data hours, beyond the minimum 50, may include a combination of live, audio/video supervision or they may be focused on the student's verbal report of cases using case notes with the local supervisor.
+Students are strongly encouraged to regularly share observable data with their local supervisor, however, only data shown in University group supervision counts toward graduation requirements.
+Students that are seeing clients must participate in clinical supervision sessions with the local clinical supervisor weekly.
+If a student is working in a location/state that requires more hours, greater frequency of supervision, or a different type or quantity of supervision than the established program requirements, student is responsible to know and follow the local requirements for supervision (even if they do not intend to pursue licensure in that location after graduation).

+4. It is important to distinguish between the role of the NU practicum/internship faculty and the local clinical supervisor.
+When working with NU faculty, NU students will attend weekly practicum/internship video conference sessions.
 In order to count hours towards graduation, students must meet weekly with an AAMFT-approved supervisor.
 These practicum/internship sessions are facilitated by AAMFT Approved Supervisors or Supervisor Candidates, and are designed to provide group supplemental clinical consultation and/or training to NU students.
 However, it is important to note that comprehensive supervision is not being provided.
 This is group clinical training in which students will present cases for the group to discuss and use in their clinical development.
 NU faculty will not review each of the student's clients on a weekly basis, nor have time to answer all clinical questions for each student each week.